nirs/userstorage/README.md

 See test/consume_test.py for example test module consuming storage set up by userstorage tool, and the example_config.py module.

 Note that some storage may not be available on some systems.
+If a storage is not available, it will raise `userstorage.Missing`.
-Your tests can check if a storage is available and skip or mark the test as xfail if needed.
+The behaviour for missing storage can be overriden from your tests (e.g., to mark the test as xfail if needed) by doing:

+    userstorage.missing_handler = pytest.xfail

 ## Ensuring test isolation